epctex-support/apartments-scraper/README.md

 ## Input Parameters

 The input of this scraper should be JSON containing the list of pages on Apartments that should be visited.
-Required fields are:
+Possible fields are:

 | Field                | Type    | Description                                                                                               |
 | -------------------- | ------- | --------------------------------------------------------------------------------------------------------- |